-It’s the unofficial start to summer which brings on outdoor activities and vacations including tent camping for diehards.
-Ben from Bangor asked what to do about the wormy things building tents in the crevices of his cherry tree, of course, right above his grill.
+Hello fellow readers, It’s the unofficial start to summer which brings on outdoor activities and vacations including tent camping for diehards.
+Ben from Bangor asked what to do about the wormy things building tents in the crevices of his cherry tree right above his grill.

 Tent caterpillars prefer to camp in cherry and other hardwood trees.
 While they can significantly defoliate, they usually won’t kill trees.
 They say they can be toxic to horses, mules, and donkeys.
-If need be, you can destroy the nests by dropping them into soapy water.
-Or opening them with a stick to expose the critters to the elements (away from livestock to be safe).
+If necessary, you can destroy the nests by dropping them into soapy water or opening them with a stick to expose the critters to the elements (away from livestock to be safe).
 Or there are environmentally friendly pesticides such as Neem Oil or Bt (Bacillus thuringiensis) you can use.

-Eastern tent caterpillars appear in early spring and rely on the heat of the sun to elevate their body temperatures to allow them to digest food.
-The tents act as miniature greenhouses that are water-repellent trap the heat of the morning sun and offer protection from predators.
+Eastern tent caterpillars appear in early spring and rely on the sun’s heat to elevate their body temperatures to allow them to digest food.
+The tents act as miniature greenhouses that are water-repellent, trapping the morning sun’s heat and offering protection from predators.
 Their tents also provide a respite for the social larvae which live in a commune with others.
 At their last larval stage, the caterpillars leave the shelter, and each constructs a cocoon in a separate protected spot and no longer live communally.
 The adult moths emerge about two weeks later.

 Side Notes: While small infestations can be taken care of by dropping the nests into soapy water, contact insecticides work best for larger populations.
 Bacillus thuringiensis (Bt) is the most effective and is a naturally occurring bacterium common in soils.
 It’s a selective insecticide that kills tent caterpillars while remaining safe to other wildlife.
 Apply the spray directly to foliage and tent worm nests.